adampickeral/bowling-kata-js/README.md

 2. [Game of Life](GAMEOFLIFE.md)

 ### Kata Constraints
+Firstly, the goal of all code written should aim to satisfy the four principles of simple design:

+1. Passes all the tests
+2. Expresses every idea that we need to express
+3. Says everything once and only once
+4. Has no superfluous parts

+Secondly, here are some constraints you can apply to your coding session to help drive you towards different aspects of simple design:

 1. TDD (you should always do this)
 2. No `if` statements
 3. No loops